arangodb/docs/3.6/oasis/getting-started.md

    You will receive a verification email.
 In that mail, press the _Verify my email address_ link or button.
-5. In case the ArangoDB Oasis start page opens, press the _Log in_ button or click the _Log in_ link in the header navigation.
+5. You will open a page in ArangoDB Oasis that says _Welcome back!_
+   Click the _Log in_ button to continue and login.
-6. A form may appear asking for your mobile phone number.
+6. If you signed up with an email address of a public email service provider (e.g. Hotmail), a form appears asking for your mobile phone number.
 Enter the country code and the number of the mobile phone you want to use for this account.
-   This step is skipped if you signed up with an email address of a non-public email service provider (e.g. company email address).
+   For company email addresses, this step is skipped.
 7. If you had to enter your phone number in the previous step, a verification code will be sent via SMS to the mobile number you entered.
 Enter the verification code.
 8. A form will appear asking for your name.
-Enter your first and last name, and then press the _Save_ button.
+Enter your first, last and company name, and then press the _Save_ button.
-9. A form will appear asking for the name of your organization.
-Enter your organization name, and then press the _Create_ button.
-You can always change it later.
+9. An organization with a default project will now be prepared for you.
-10. You're done and you should be redirected to the [ArangoDB Oasis dashboard](https://cloud.arangodb.com/dashboard){:target="_blank"}.
+   Once that is completed, you will be redirected to the [ArangoDB Oasis dashboard](https://cloud.arangodb.com/dashboard){:target="_blank"}.

 ## General hierarchy